svalat/fork-sharing-checker/README.md

 [![Build Status](https://travis-ci.org/svalat/fork-sharing-checker.png?branch=master)](https://travis-ci.org/svalat/fork-sharing-checker)

 This is a simple tool to quickly check which pages are still shared after forking and accessing your data.
 It can help to keep some statistics about the sharing over time in your application.
+It also provide the necessary functions to find which lines of you code make you loosing the COW shared pages by tracking first write accesses.

 How to compile
 --------------